Posts

 The Rock Hudson Blogathon: Before Rock, There Was Roy

-In the two years after the Japanese attack on Pearl Harbor, over 60,000 American servicemen had died in combat overseas.
+In the two years after the Japanese attack on the U.S. naval base at Pearl Harbor, over 60,000 American servicemen had died in combat overseas.
 The country was right in the middle of a costly war and thousands of families were mourning the loss of their loved ones.
-Taking advantage of this scenario, MGM became interested in making a film that would somehow console grieving families by fueling «hope in a connection between at risk or deceased loved ones and the folks they leave behind.» LEFT: Photograph taken from a Japanese plane during the attack on Pearl Harbor.
-RIGHT: The entrance to the MGM studios in Culver City, Los Angeles (1947).
-Looking to match the critical and commercial success of the afterlife comedy Here Comes Mr. Jordan (1941), MGM chief Louis B. Mayer commissioned that film's producer, Everett Riskin, to find a story with a similar premise.
+Taking advantage of this scenario, MGM became interested in making a film that would somehow console grieving families by fueling «hope in a connection between at risk or deceased loved ones and the folks they leave behind.» (from left to right) Photograph taken from a Japanese plane during the attack on Pearl Harbor; the entrance to the MGM studios in Culver City (1947).
+Looking to match the success of the afterlife comedy Here Comes Mr. Jordan (1941), MGM chief Louis B. Mayer commissioned that film's producer, Everett Riskin, to find a story with a similar premise.
 He came up with «Fliers Never Die», in which a couple of brothers tutored their youngest sibling from the great beyond.
-The studio, however, was n...
+The studio, however, was not impr...